Mythology Baby Names Fit for a Goddess or Titan

 Atlas is a boy’s name of Greek origin, meaning “titan, to carry.”
 In Greek Mythology, Atlas was a Titan who bore the weight of the heavens on his shoulders, a punishment bestowed on him by Zeus.

-Similar names: Abraxas, Achilles, Adonis
+Similar names: Achilles

 Balor